OpenGenus/cosmos/code/cellular_automaton/src/von_neumann_cellular_automata/README.md

 ## States

-To maintain your simplicity, Von Neumann limited your automaton to only 29 states, is that the minimum to build a self-replication machine.
-This states can be divided into four groups:
+To maintain simplicity, Von Neumann limited the automaton to only 29 states, which is the minimum needed to build a self-replicating machine.
+These states can be divided into four groups:

  - The **blank state** or unexcitable state (**U**) is the basic and initial state, when it is excited it will become one of the transmission states or a confluent state.
 If another state has been deconstructed, that cell returns to the blank state.